In association with the Australian Open Access User Group

 BIOS/CMOS problems are probably the most insidious since just

-every PC configuration is unique (eg customisation by the
+about every PC configuration is unique (eg customisation by

 Top of page